 Types of Complaints DISB Can Handle

-We handle home, auto, business, health, life, dental and other insurance problems, affinity group plans, investment accounts, securities offerings, broker-dealers and investment advisers, questionable investment practices (e.g. Ponzi and pyramids schemes), suitability of transactions, check cashers including those operating in small grocery stores and liquor stores, consumer credit service organizations, consumer sales finance companies, Bank of Georgetown, Industrial Bank, money lenders (in person and online), money transmitters (in person and online), mortgage lenders, mortgage brokers, mortgage loan originators and student loan servicers.
+We handle home, auto, business, health, life, dental and other insurance problems, affinity group plans, investment accounts, securities offerings, broker-dealers and investment advisers, questionable investment practices (e.g. Ponzi and pyramids schemes), suitability of transactions, check cashers including those operating in small grocery stores and liquor stores, consumer service contract organizations, consumer sales finance companies, Industrial Bank, money lenders (in person and online), money transmitters (in person and online), mortgage lenders, mortgage brokers, mortgage loan originators and student loan servicers.
 Complaints may include coverage issues, claim disputes, premium problems, sales misrepresentations, policy cancellations, refunds, etc. We will also investigate complaints against insurance producers, financial advisers, brokers or agents and public adjusters.

 We will look into your complaint to see if any District laws and procedures have been violated.
 We will also step in your place to obtain information and explanations from the financial service provider.
 If your complaint involves an entity that we do not regulate, DISB will refer complaints to the appropriate regulator for you, and work with our contacts to help resolve the problem.